SESYNC-ci/online-data-lesson/docs/_slides/rdbms.md

 ===

-View the records in the database by reading everyting we have so far back into a `DataFrame`.
+View the records in the database by reading everything we have so far back into a `DataFrame`.